-The school roll is currently 38 students.
+The school roll is currently 43 students.

-The predominant primary need of our students is Social Emotional and Mental Health (SEMH) but this is often comorbid with other SEND, for example, a cognition and learning need such as dyslexia.
+The predominant primary need of our students is Social Emotional and Mental Health (SEMH) but this is often cooccurring with other areas of need, such as a cognition and learning need like dyslexia.
+The majority of our students also have Speech, Language and Communication Need (SLCN).
 This means that we will make provision at our school for all SEND, whereby we feel we can meet the individual needs of a student.